Zenith-Stromberg Carburetor Rebuild

-More cleaning, and then the carb rebuild kits followed.
+More cleaning followed, and then the carb rebuild kit followed.
 New gaskets, diaphragms, seals and o-rings were installed.
 It's nice to have a second carburetor to use as a reference as you're disassembling the other, but keep in mind that front and rear carbs can be different from each other.

 Replacing The O-Ring

 There is a small star washer and screw that keep the assembly from coming out.
 Once the nut, washer and metering needle are removed, the piston is empty inside.
 Clean the inside and outside thoroughly.
 The new O-ring sits on the needle adjustment screw.
 The replacement O-ring may be made of Viton, which holds up better to oil than conventional rubber.

 Upon re-assembly, note that the piston has an alignment tab and groove.
 The inside rim of the diaphragm has the matching tab.
 Making sure you don't have it upside-down, line up the indents to correctly seat the diaphragm.